MagaliDrumare/Implement-Photo-Library-Detection-App-Using-Apple-Core-ML-/README.md

         let visionRequest = VNCoreMLRequest(model: visionModel) {request, error in if error != nil{return
             }
-            // VNClassificationObservation is the Scene classification information produced by an image analysis request. guard let results = request.results as?
+            // VNClassificationObservation is the Scene classification
+            //information produced by an image analysis request. guard let results = request.results as?
 [VNClassificationObservation] else{
             return
             }